GShwartz/HandsOff-OLD/README.md

 ---
 # Installation #
 ## Controller ##
-* HandsOff needs Python 3.10.8 at least.
+* HandsOff runs on Python <= 3.10.8
 * Clone Repo
-* open CMD and run pip install -r requirements.txt
+* open CMD, navigate to dir and run pip install -r requirements.txt
 * run python main.py

 ## Client ##
-*** The installaion doesn't include the exe file since it is too big for hosting here.
 * Navigate to Client Folder
-* Run Setup.exe
+* Run python client.py
+  - you can also setup autorun @startup using registery or creating a bat file inside StartUp folder that runs the client, <br />
+  or use the scripts [here](https://github.com/GShwartz/HandsOff/tree/main/Client).
 ---